christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 [^7]: The name Herod likely derives from the amalgamation of Horus and
     Hercules.
 Mark Antony claimed descent from Hercules and declared himself an incarnation of Horus.
+Herod became king of judaea around the time of Mark Antony's "suicide".
+This is typical for these elites, they would kill off one character and then assume another one in a different location as if they were actors in a play\
     --The Shekel of Tyre that King
     Herod minted depicts Mark Antony and an image of Hercules: https://www.forumancientcoins.com/numiswiki/view.asp?key=tyrian%20shekels